 Grand Cayman is not the place where we wing every meal and hope the bill works itself out.
 Food is expensive, restaurant reservations can matter, and hungry kids have a way of making bad decisions feel urgent.
 So when people ask where we would eat again, we think less in terms of a giant “best restaurants” list and more in terms of repeat-worthy meals that actually fit a family trip.

 Our strategy is simple: pick a few dinners we are excited about, keep breakfast and lunch easy, and use groceries to stop the whole budget from sliding into chaos.
-If you are still deciding where to stay or how to structure the trip, pair this with our Grand Cayman planning guide and our rental car argument.
+If you are still deciding where to stay or how to structure the trip, pair this with our Grand Cayman planning guide, our grocery guide, and our rental car argument.
 The car is what makes several of these meals easy.

 Casa 43: the one we keep recommending first